CD receivers shopping guide

 Answering this question is the next step in selecting the right CD receiver.
 Knowing which options are "must-haves" will help you narrow your search and focus on the features that are important to you.
 These days you can choose from a lot of listening options, and how you listen to music breaks down into two broad categories:

-Today's receivers, like this Kenwood KDC-448U have a lot to offer; this article will help you narrow the choices.
+Today's receivers, like this Kenwood stereo, have a lot to offer.
+This article will help you narrow the choices.

 Listening to your own music